01 May Selective Pallet Racking Guide

 Single Deep Selective Pallet Racks

-Additionally, single selective pallet racking supports a FIFO inventory management method, allowing the first pallets stored to be the first ones picked.
+Additionally, single selective pallet racking supports a first-in, first-out (FIFO) inventory management method, allowing the first pallets stored to be the first ones picked.
+These systems offer easy accessibility to each unit using nearly any model of material handling equipment.

 Double Deep Pallet Racks